crystal-cache/cache/README.md

 Setting `:expires_in` will set an expiration time on the cache.
 All caches support auto-expiring content after a specified number of seconds.
-This value can be specified as an option to the constructor (in which case all entries will be affected), or it can be supplied to the `fetch` or `write` method to effect just one entry.
+This value can be specified as an option to the constructor (in which case all entries will be affected), or it can be supplied to the `fetch` or `write` method to affect just one entry.

 ```crystal
 store = Cache::MemoryStore(String).new(expires_in: 1.hour)